Italy beats Belgium 2-1, advances to Euro 2020 semifinals

 MUNICH (AP) — Nicolò Barella and Lorenzo Insigne scored a goal each Friday to give Italy a 2-1 win over Belgium and a spot in the European Championship semifinals.

-Romelu Lukaku pulled one back from the penalty spot right before halftime but the Belgians missed further chances to equalize in the second half.
+Romelu Lukaku kept his team in the game with a penalty right before halftime but the Belgians missed further chances to equalize in the second half as Italy’s defenders celebrated their stops like the offense celebrated the goals.

-Barella put Italy in the lead in the 31st minute after eluding two Belgium defenders and sending the ball in off the far post.
-Insigne got the second in the 44th when he put a curling shot inside the far top corner.
+Barella put Italy in the lead in the 31st minute when Jan Vertonghen failed to properly clear the ball.
+Marco Verratti passed to Barella, who eluded two Belgium defenders before sending it in off the far post.

+Insigne got the second in the 44th when he put a curling shot inside the far top corner after skipping past one defender and facing two more.

+Belgium got its penalty when Giovanni Di Lorenzo pushed Jeremy Doku shortly before halftime.
+Lukaku then made it 2-1 by sending his shot down the middle.

 Italy will next play Spain in the semifinals on Tuesday at Wembley Stadium in London.
 The Spanish defeated Switzerland on penalties in St. Petersburg.

-Belgium got the penalty when Giovanni Di Lorenzo pushed Jeremy Doku shortly before halftime.
-Lukaku then made it 2-1 by sending his shot down the middle.
+In the second half, Leonardo Spinazzola just did enough to deny Lukaku on the line with what seemed to be a certain equalizer when Kevin De Bruyne played the ball to the far post.
+Spinazzola, who was kissed by his grateful teammates, was later carried off on a stretcher with a leg injury.

-Kevin De Bruyne started the match for Belgium after recovering from a left ankle injury, but Eden Hazard remained out with his leg injury.
+De Bruyne started the match after recovering from a left ankle injury, but Eden Hazard remained out with a leg injury.

-Italy goalkeeper Gianluigi Donnarumma made two good saves to deny De Bruyne and Lukaku early in the match.
+Belgium played as it had in the 1-0 win over Portugal with defense a priority.
+A back three quickly became a back five whenever Italy had the ball as Thorgan Hazard and Thomas Meunier retreated to help out.

+Italy had an early goal ruled out for offside by video review early in the match.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports